ACTION FOR COMMUNITY DEVELOPMENT

 AfCD was established to respond to reports that Refugees and people from the Black, African and Minority Ethnic (BAME) communities feel alienated from sources of advice, advocacy, training and statutory agencies provisions.
 There remain challenges to improve engagement and increased social inclusion.
-National statistics suggest that issues of inequality persist between different communities in British society.
+National statistics suggest that issues of inequality persist between different communities in British society and in many societies.

-Our role is to break down these barriers bringing about economic justice and equal opportunities for the benefit of the wider community.
-We manage a resource centre in South London which offers comprehensive services to the BAME communities in particular.
+AfCD was set out to reduce these barriers, bringing about socio-economic justice and promote equal opportunities for the benefit of the wider community.
+We manage a resource centre in South London which offers comprehensive services to our beneficiaries.
 These are in the form of advice, information, casework, advocacy, counselling and training.

 - To provide training, information, career advice and guidance to Refugees, migrants and other disadvantaged members of the society.

 - To promote empowerment, self-advocacy and build the capacity of Black, Asian and Ethnic Minorities (BAME) and other disadvantage members of the society to the benefit of the wider community.

 - To provide a forum for the exchange of ideas, resource assistance and coordination with other community-based organisations.